 Of Biblical myth or a clergyman’s

 Fancy of a world before Eve and Adam.

 A prostitute for soldiers but a hunter

 And gatherer who survived on fish from the

 Her sex: the Red Lady of Paviland

 Having died a young man, still in his twenties,

 In the oldest remains yet discovered

-In these Doggered isles of the burial rituals
+In these Doggered isles of the burial rites

 Of our anatomical ancestor.